 All ground floor.
 Two bedrooms: 1 x double with en-suite shower, basin and WC, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
-Open plan living area with kitchen, dining area and sitting area with woodburner and access to terrace.
+Open plan living area with kitchen, dining area and sitting area with access to terrace.

 With plenty of areas to visit, Lanreath is a quiet, pleasant place offering easy access to the coast, the moors, National Trust properties and Cornwall's famous gardens.
 Nearby Pelynt is home to a parish church, a number of local shops and pubs, especially the Jubilee Inn, which was an original farmhouse dating back to the 16th century.